 From the WinRE screen, select Troubleshoot > Advanced Options.

 Under Advanced options, select Automatic/Startup Repair.
 You will be asked to select the User Account to continue.
 Do so and continue.
-If asked, enter your password too and click on Continue.
-Windows Automatic Repair will now commence and try to identify and resolve the problem.
+If asked, enter your password, too, and click on Continue.
+Windows Automatic Repair will now begin to identify and resolve the problem.
 This process may take some time, and your system may even boot.
+Once the process completes successfully, you will see a message.

 Automatic Startup Repair couldn’t repair your PC